Bornblum Travel Award

 Generally, grants should be awarded according to the following priorities:

-(1) Conference presentations at a major venue (national conferences, including those within a significant disciplinary concentration, are more significant than regional conferences) of a primary paper.
+(1) Conference presentations of a primary paper.
+(Note: presentations national conferences, including those within a significant disciplinary concentration, are more significant than regional conferences)

 (2) Research travel for advanced PhD students with promise of significant contribution to their dissertation project.